mateoperezrivera/gpt-rag-ui/README.md

 ## Prerequisites

-Before deploying the web application, you must provision the infrastructure as described in the [GPT-RAG](https://github.com/azure/gpt-rag/tree/feature/vnext-architecture) repo.
+Before deploying the application, you must provision the infrastructure as described in the [GPT-RAG](https://github.com/azure/gpt-rag) repo.
 This includes creating all necessary Azure resources required to support the application runtime.

-## How to deploy the web app
+## Deploying the app with azd (recommended)

 Initialize the template:
 ```shell